 Next Mac March 12 cores— LeaksApplePro🎄 (@LeaksApplePro) December 31, 2020

-In January 2021 a Bloomberg report indicated that the new MacBook Pro models will launch around the middle of the year.
+In January 2021 a Bloomberg report indicated that the new MacBook Pro models will launch around the middle of the year - this could be at WWDC in June.
 As Bloomberg's Mark Gurman tweeted:

 New story: For new high-end 14-inch and 16-inch MacBook Pros, Apple indeed plans return of MagSafe, the end of the Touch Bar (finally), brighter screens, minor design changes, next-gen M-series chips and more.
 Launch around mid-2021. https://t.co/eL3r06oexW— Mark Gurman (@markgurman) January 15, 2021

-It appears that work on the new Mac laptops had begin by the end of February 2021, with Radiant Opto-Electronics supplying the mini-LED backlight units and Quanta Computer assembling the new Mac laptops.
+One report even suggested that work had begun on this new Mac laptops at the end of February 2021, with Radiant Opto-Electronics supplying the mini-LED backlight units and Quanta Computer assembling the new Mac laptops.
 Read more here: New 14in MacBook Pro with mini-LED a step closer.

 Read our review of the 2019 16in MacBook Pro.